kuzyn/kuzyn.github.io/_posts/2015-07-06-at-night-where-do-i-go.md

 i stare and smile,\\
 faith motives:\\
-i lived with a woman so tight\\
+i loved a woman so tight\\
-that even in sleep i could not dream\\
+that even in sleep i could not dream

 i ask questions when no one's looking